m4YnK-7/NLP_SLM/README.md

 - `torch` not found or CUDA mismatch: reinstall `torch` with the matching CUDA support for your system.
 - Streamlit caching/loading issues: restart the Streamlit server when you update model files.

-## Recommended next steps / improvements

-- Add unit tests for preprocessing and parsing of model outputs.
-- Add a small API wrapper (FastAPI/Flask) to enable programmatic access.
-- Add a simple front-end form for administrators to manually correct parsed values before generating receipts.

 ## License & Acknowledgements

 This repository is provided as an example/demo.
 Review any third-party model or dataset license terms before using in production.

-Built with ❤️ using Hugging Face Transformers, Datasets, PyTorch, Streamlit and ReportLab.